 - The second externship can be with the same field placement as the first, or it can be a new placement of the same type (attorney or judicial)

 - There is NO weekly seminar that is required as part of the Advanced Externship.
-You will have weekly writing assignments and two in-person meetings with the professor.
+You will have weekly writing assignments and multiple in-person meetings with the professor.

 - Because there is no class component, an Advanced Externship does NOT fulfill your experiential learning graduation requirement.